Little Gems Email Links Information Message Board

 This BBC serial was slightly different in its approach as it was a series of eight episodes made into four two parters.
 It was shown on BBC1 back in 1983 on a Tuesday and Friday.
 The four stories were called:

-The Adventure of the Disappearing Dispatch Case
+The Adventure of the Disappearing Dispatch Case by Anthony Read

 The Ghost of Julian Midwinter